JConquers/TDA-Mapper/README.md

 <img src="sample_results/pOITC_anime.gif" style="border-radius: 20px;" width="800px"/>
 </p>

-3.
+3. Following is a 2 armed spiral, not joined at the center.
+We apply mapper on it with filter function same as earlier i.e. height function.
+Length of interval: 2.5, overlap ratio: 0.07.
 <p align="center">
 <img src="sample_results/2a_spiral.png" width="600px" style="border-radius: 15px;"/>
 </p>

-4.
+The output of Mapper kind of unentangles the 2 arms, revealing 2 connected components.
+Similarly, for the 4-armed spiral given below,

+4. Length of interval: 10.5, overlap ratio: 0.07.
+The output reveals 4 connected components.
 <p align="center">
 <img src="sample_results/4a_spiral.png" width="600px" style="border-radius: 15px;"/>
 </p>

 ## Note
-Stressing the importance of selecting resolution, it is important to note that the output of Mapper is a multiresolution image.
+The output of Mapper is a multiresolution image.
 In order to get the correct simplification, the choice of resolution-controlling parameters like the size of the interval and overlap ratio play a major role.